 There is simply not enough water left, to irrigate all areas generously.
 And this is where drip irrigation comes in.
 As you can see on the first picture, the water comes directly to the plant, drip by drip.
 Only the plant itself and the soil direct around it is humid, the water is used purposefully and as little as possible is wasted.

-The water used for irrigation is too often far from ideal
+Water used for irrigation is too often far from ideal

 Since most water used in agriculture comes from open waters, such as rivers and lakes or wells, it often contains many minerals and other ingredients.
 Watering plants without treatment can entail risks.
 For the irrigation system, but also for the pipes and valves.
 This is why the well water is filtered.
 But the dissolved parts such as calcium are not removed by these filters.